AlexWargon/EZS/README.md

 }

 ```
-3. You can filter entities not only by including components, but also by exluding
+3. You can filter entities not only by including components, but also by excluding
 ```C#
 public class WithoutSystemExample  : UpdateSystem
 {